fugu-chop/launch_school/rb109_assessment/written_assessment/practice_problems.md

 If the last line was `c = a.uniq!`, then local variables `a`, `b` and `c` would all return `[1, 2, 3]`.
 This is because `uniq!` is a destructive method, altering the object, rather than creating a new object.
 This means that `a`, `b` and `c` are all pointing towards the same object.

-*What does the following code return?
+*15) What does the following code return?
 What does it output?
 Why?
 What concept does it demonstrate?
 What is `a`?
 What if we called `map!` instead of `map`?*
 ```
 def​ ​test​(b)
   b.map! { |letter| ​"I like the letter: ​#{letter}​"​ }